A bit more about me

 My gonzo adventures ended up being widely-read and National Geographic offered me my own TV series.
 I wanted to tell stories about odd, unloved and misunderstood animals, and next thing I knew, I was off around the world filming Freaks and Creeps to meet proboscis monkeys in Borneo, fly with vultures in South Africa, and track down the Devil in Tasmania.

 In 2012, I was honoured to receive a prestigious National Geographic Emerging Explorer Award for my work in popularising a conservation message to a new audience.
-I’m now proud to be an affiliate of the Amphibian Survival Alliance, and have lectured on conservation issues for ZSL, IUCN, Synchronicity Earth and Oxford University.
+I’m now proud to be an affiliate of the Amphibian Survival Alliance, a patron of ARG and ambassador for Biodiversity at the Synchronicity Earth Foundation.
+I have lectured on conservation issues for ZSL, IUCN, Synchronicity Earth and Oxford University.

-I’ve now pretty much migrated to the other side of the camera and had some amazing adventures presenting dozens of natural history shows for the BBC, ITV, National Geographic and Channel 4.
+I’ve had some amazing adventures presenting dozens of natural history shows for the BBC, ITV, National Geographic and Channel 4.
 These include learning to speak hippo in “Talk to the Animals”, tickling frogs eggs live on Channel 4 in “Easter Eggs Live”, becoming an unlikely animal midwife in “Amazing Animal Births”, teaching an orphan baby elephant to swim in “Natures Miracle Orphans”, dodging dive-bombing seagulls in “Britain’s Boldest Thieves”, connecting with some truly inspiring amateur naturalists on “Springwatch” and trying to outwit the encyclopaedic mind of Chris Packham, my rival team captain on the quiz show “Curious Creatures”.

 The rapid rise of the sloth